skip to Main Content

 Cohabitation Agreements: The Basics

-As housing markets around the world make living alone unattainable for many, and as modern relationship norms change, cohabitation agreements are gaining in popularity.
-A cohabitation agreement is often used by couples, but can be useful to anyone who lives in a property they share jointly with another person.
-Making an agreement with someone you live with (regardless of the circumstances for living together) can be a great way to plan for the future and is a fair way to address the concerns of everyone involved if the unforeseen need to part ways arises.
+As housing markets around the world make living alone unattainable for many, cohabitation agreements are gaining in popularity.
+Couples often use a cohabitation agreement, but it can benefit anyone living in a property they share with another person.
+Making a cohabitation agreement can help couples plan for the future and address the concerns of everyone involved.
 People considering a cohabitation agreement should remember that it is a legally binding contract.

 Reasons For Drafting a Cohabitation Agreement

 There are various reasons people may feel a cohabitation agreement is right for their relationship or living situation.
-For British Columbia in particular, it is becoming increasingly common for friends, family, or business partners to live in or buy property jointly to enable affordability.
-If they choose to live in the property together, a cohabitation agreement is an important opportunity to discuss and finalize their plans and responsibilities for the property and is an opportunity to prevent future conflict.
-More commonly, cohabitation agreements are used by couples to acknowledge the ownership details of the property and the respective financial or maintenance responsibilities of each partner.
+In British Columbia, it is becoming increasingly common for friends and family to buy property jointly to enable affordability.
+If they choose to live in the property together, a cohabitation agreement is an important opportunity to discuss and finalize their plans for the property and prevent future conflict.
+Couples more commonly use cohabitation agreements to confirm the property’s ownership details and each partner’s respective financial or maintenance responsibilities.
 They are particularly important for unmarried couples who have children.
 Cohabitation agreements can also be an important part of one’s estate plan, especially if they have an adult child or caretaker living in their house full-time.

 Terms of Cohabitation Agreements

-People make cohabitation agreements for a variety of reasons, and the documents are drafted according to the specific needs of the people signing them.
+People draft cohabitation agreements for a variety of reasons, and lawyers can tailor the documents for their specific needs.
 Because of the highly customizable nature of these contracts, consultation with a legal professional is essential to understand the full scope of your options.
 The most common provisions in cohabitation agreements for unmarried couples include:

 • Respective responsibilities of the partners for care and maintenance of the property